-Sr. No Particulars a) Name (s) of the related party and Nature of relationship Tej Vedaant Healthcare Limited - Subsidiary Company Dr. Ashish Rawandale - Managing Director Dr. Preeti Rawandale - Director Tejnaksh Healthcare Foundation - Enterprise that have a member of key management in common with the reporting enterprise Ramesh Kuwar - Chief Financial Officer Prakash Sogam - Company Secretary - Till 19.11.21 Afrin Dildarali Shaikh - Company Secretary - From 25.12.21 c) Nature of contracts/arrangements/transaction Sale of Product of Rs.
-26,59,615 and Services rendered of Rs 43,20,000 Professional fees of Rs.
-3,00,000 Professional Fees of Rs.
+Sr. No Particulars a) Name (s) of the related party and Nature of relationship Tej Vedaant Healthcare Limited - Subsidiary Company Dr. Ashish Rawandale - Managing Director Dr. Preeti Rawandale - Director Tejnaksh Healthcare Foundation - Enterprise that have a member of key management in common with the reporting enterprise Ramesh Kuwar - Chief Financial Officer Afrin Dildarali Shaikh - Company Secretary c) Nature of contracts/arrangements/ transaction Sale of Product of Rs.
+6,69,000 and Services rendered of Rs 53,30,000 Professional fees of Rs.
+5,00,000 Professional Fees of Rs.
 600,000 Service Rendered of Rs.
-84,00,000 d) Duration of the contracts/arrangements/transaction Yearly e) Salient terms of the contracts or arrangements or transaction including the value, if any Same as point C f) Justification for entering into such contracts or arrangements or transactions In the normal course of business g) Date of approval by the Board 14.08.2021 h) Amount paid as advances, if any N.A. i) Date on which the special resolution was passed in general meeting as required under first proviso to section 188 -
+84,00,000 Royalty on Sales Rs 1,69,000 d) Duration of the contracts/arrangements/ transaction Yearly e) Salient terms of the contractsorarrangementsortransaction including the value, if anyor Same as point C f) Justification for entering into such contracts or arrangements or transactions g) Date of approval by the Board 11.08.2022 h) Amount paid as advances, if any N.A. i) Date on which the special resolution was passed in general meeting as required under first proviso to section 188 -